West Virginia

 Voters who do not have valid ID while voting may cast a provisional ballot.
 While provisional ballots are not included in Election Day results, they are considered at Canvass, which takes place on the fifth day after an election (excluding Sunday).
 Signatures on the provisional ballot and voter registration form are compared.
 If the signatures match, the vote should be counted.

-Voters can learn either that their provisional ballot was counted or the reason why it was not counted by calling West Virginia’s Secretary of State Office toll-free at 1-866-767-VOTE (1-866-767-8683) or their county clerk’s office.
+Voters can learn either that their provisional ballot was counted or the reason why it was not counted by calling West Virginia’s Secretary of State Office toll-free at 1-866-767-VOTE (1-866-767-8683) or their county clerk’s office or searching the West Virginia’s Secretary of State Provisional Ballot Search.

 There are three exceptions to the voter ID requirement.

-• Signed and sworn statement by an adult who has known the voter for 6 months or more and shows a photo ID with his or her name and address;
+- Signed and sworn statement by an adult who has known the voter for 6 months or more and shows a photo ID with their name and address;

 To register to vote in an election, voters must register at least 21 days before the date of the election.